 For purposes of the policy, the Deputy Fiscal Officer may perform the functions of the Fiscal Officer in the absence of the Fiscal Officer.

-The Library will not obtain or maintain any debit cards.
+The library will not obtain or maintain any debit cards.

-Credit cards will be established in the name of the Chillicothe & Ross County Public Library with a maximum credit limit not to exceed $5,000.
+Credit cards will be established in the name of the Chillicothe & Ross County Public Library with a maximum credit limit not to exceed $ 10,000.

-The Fiscal Officer will work with the appropriate financial institutions that issue credit cards to determine the best type of credit card accounts for the Library, and also to determine which store credit card accounts the Library will utilize.
+The Fiscal Officer will work with the appropriate financial institutions that issue credit cards to determine the best type of credit card accounts for the library, and also to determine which store credit card accounts the library will utilize.

 a.
 The Fiscal Officer is responsible for working with the issuing financial institution to determine the dates when credit cards expire and the re-issuance of replacement cards.